Example Program 1: MM_S1_Vis_Basic

 MM_Init_Socket(1)

-The robot uses MM_Init_Socket to set the socket number for communication with the IPC.
+The robot uses the MM_Init_Socket instruction to set the socket number for communication with the IPC.

-Modify the socket number here according to the actual situation.
+The user must modify the socket number here according to the actual system configuration.

 CALL: MM_Open_Socket();